adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 *27th May - 3rd June*

-In the first week, my objective was to familiarize myself with **R**, RStudio and ShinyApp.
+In the first week, my objective was to familiarize myself with R, RStudio and ShinyApp.
 I did this by watching YouTube videos, walking through the Learn R course on Codeacademy and following the Get Started tutorials on the official Shiny website.
 After that, I also read papers my advisors gave me to understand the aims and objectives and the biological part of the project.

 *3rd June - 10th June*